 A scuba diving certification is your passport to extraordinary experiences that create a better planet.
 A scuba diving license identifies you as an underwater explorer and ambassador for the ocean.
 A scuba certification course is much more than just learning how to explore the underwater world safely.
-It’s a great way to reconnect with the natural world.
+It’s a fantastic way to reconnect with the natural world.

-What is a Open Water Course?
+What is an Open Water Course?

 PADI’s Open Water Diver course is the most widely known (and respected) scuba diving certification program in the world.
 Taking it will make you a certified scuba diver in as little as two days.
 Once certified, you can Scuba dive with a buddy, rent or purchase diving gear and get air fills at local scuba shops and resorts.